From Online Dictionary of Crystallography

 Determination of absolute structure

 The most common way of determining the absolute structure of a non-centrosymmetric crystal by way of X-ray diffraction is to exploit the intensity differences between inversion-related Bragg reflections h k l and -h -k -l by way of the Flack parameter.
-An important aspect, mentionned in the definition above, of the determination of absolute structure is the physical characterisation of the crystal.
+An important aspect, mentioned in the definition above, of the determination of absolute structure is the physical characterisation of the crystal.
 Without this information an independent worker would be unable to know with adequate precision what sample had been used and its orientation in order to repeat and check the absolute-structure determination.
 The physical characterisation may take the form of suitable physical or morphological measurements on the crystal itself or even, in some circumstances, of measurements on a solution made from the single crystal.

 Absolute structure versus absolute configuration